 Ambient Music – Best for work that requires solving equations.
 Short songs are not suitable for the workplace.
-You’ll get much better results out of listening to lengthy pieces of music that don’t shift in tempo or feel.
+You’ll get much better results out of listening to long pieces of music that don’t shift in tempo or feel.

 Dance Music – Best for Overall job performance.
 Writing, web development, and copy editing.
-Work that requires a lot of accuracy.
+Work that requires a lot of accuracies.
 It’s similar in several ways to meditation and can assist to increase clarity and focus throughout the day.